Jviraj/Blog/README.md

 }
 ```

-The task ,`espnow_task_recv()` has a higher priority so that interrupts the task console to display the received data.
+The task created previously with `espnow_task_recv()` as its execution function has a higher priority than the console task so it interrupts the task console to display the received data.
 ```cpp
 void espnow_task_recv(void)
 {